Domain of the Crown: History

 The effects of this period of history on the Montagnard people was profound.
 While the central highland Montagnards had to navigate at least one French colonial and two Vietnamese national projects during 9 years of war, this period saw rapid developments in their areas.
 Both the French colonial authorities and the State of Vietnam promoted efforts to create an educated anti-Việt Minh elite in the central highlands region.
 During this period hundreds of young Montagnard men from across the region met each other in the classrooms of the Collège Sabbatier in the city of Ban Mê Thuột, Đắk Lắk Province, and these young men studied what became a common upland language, the Rade language.
 The educated Montagnards from this period would accept administrative positions outside of their native tribal areas, which would develop long-lasting and often unprecedented relationships extending across the region, among which marriages across clan were common.

-On 10 August 10, 1954, the special status of the Domain of the Crown within the State of Vietnam was abolished.
+On 10 August 1954, the special status of the Domain of the Crown within the State of Vietnam was abolished.
 On 11 March 1955 Prime Minister Ngô Đình Diệm signed Dụ số 21 formally abolishing the Domain of the Crown as a separate entity altogether.
 Chief of State Bảo Đại accepted the signed Dụ số 21 into law and the leftover areas of the Domain of the Crown were formally annexed into Trung phần.

 On 24 March 1955 a ceremony was held in front of Kontum Administrative Court, with the presence of thousands of ethnic minorities where the Chief of State Bảo Đại read the declaration which formally ended the 4 year and 11-month existence of the Domain of the Crown.

 After the end of the abolition of the Crown, Ngô Đình Diệm enacted new policies that allowed Kinh people to settle in the region and to freely conduct business there.
 Furthermore, Ngô abolished many specific regulations dating to the French and Nguyễn dynasty period that limited Kinh interests in Cao nguyên.

 Provinces

+The Domain of the Crown, coloured yellow, within French Indochina before 1954 (note the modern provincial names and boundaries).

 The Domain of the Crown contained the following five provinces which were established from the former Montagnard country of South Indochina: